Please note: Programs are offered September – May. Please check back with us in September to schedule a speaker.

 Discover the Forest Preserve District’s work to help the state-endangered Blanding’s turtle.
 Hear about how the restoration of habitat supports this species, and learn about our partnership with other agencies to help this turtle recover in the greater Chicago area.
 Then, find out about how you can help the Blanding’s turtle, too!

-Endangered Insects of DuPage County
+Garden Insects of DuPage County

 Mussel Up: Aquatic-Species Recovery in DuPage